Probabilistic Rewriting and Asymptotic Behaviour: on Termination and Unique Normal Forms: A Formalism for Probabilistic Rewriting

 \subsection{Normal forms and observations}

-Intuitively, a multidistribution $\m\in \MDST{A} $ is a \emph{syntactical representation} of a discrete probability space where at each element of the space is associated a probability and a term of $A$.
+Intuitively, a multidistribution $\m\in \MDST{A} $ is a \emph{syntactical representation} of a discrete probability space where at each element of the space is associated a probability and an element of $A$.
 This space may contain various information.
 We analyze this space by defining random variables that \emph{observe specific properties of interest}.
-Here we focus on a specific event of interest: the set $\NFA$ of \emph{normal forms} of $\A$.\\
+Here we focus on a specific event of interest: the set $\NFA$ of \emph{normal forms} of $\A$.